Sisu K-44: Clutch and gearboxes

 The dry single-plate clutch has a diameter of 412 mm and features torsional rubber damping.
 Early Kontio models were fitted with a five-speed main gearbox while the heavy-duty Jyry's came with a six speed gearbox on which the sixth gear was an overdrive.
 There is no synchromesh, but the gear-cog tooth ends were bevelled in order to ease shifting.
 An additional power output shaft, used to power additional functions such as a dumping mechanism, was available as an option.

 The gearbox of the middle-weight Kontio model was changed when the 85.8 kW Leyland O.375 engine was replaced by the 100.7 kW O.400 power unit in 1962.
 Despite being more powerful, the new engine reached maximum output only at a much higher engine speed, with maximum torque now achieved at 1600 rpm rather than 1100 rpm.
 The very different torque curve of the new engine required a new set of gear ratios, and the Kontio now received a six-speed gearbox in which the lower gears applied higher ratios than in the previously used five-speed box.
 The ratio of the top (now sixth) gear was approximately the same in both the old five speed and the new six speed transmissions.

 The other key component in the transmission is a transfer case incorporating the torque-splitter, located between the main gear box and the tandem axle.
-This apportiones the torque from the gearbox between the front axle and the driven rear axle.
+This apportioned the torque from the gearbox between the front axle and the driven rear axle.
 The torque-splitter incorporates a two-step reduction gear and a longitudinal differential.
 The splitter was available in two versions, featuring slightly different low speed ratios.
 The "AVV" model provides the vehicle with slow ratio of 2.48:1 whereas the "AVD" provides a ratio of 2.47:1.
 Using the slow ratio also engages the front axle drive.
 The "AVD" uses a planetary gear that splits the torque in the ratio 23:77 between the front axle and the driven rear axle.